Knight-Wu/articles/spark.md

 * num of executor
      --num-executors command-line flag or spark.executor.instances configuration property control the number of executors requested
     > Starting in CDH 5.4/Spark 1.3, you will be able to avoid setting this property by turning on dynamic allocation with the spark.dynamicAllocation.enabled property.
 Dynamic allocation enables a Spark application to request executors when there is a backlog of pending tasks and free up executors when idle.
-* yarn.nodemanager.resource.memory-mb
-    controls the maximum sum of memory used by the containers on each node.
-* yarn.nodemanager.resource.cpu-vcores
-    controls the maximum sum of cores used by the containers on each node.

 > YARN may round the requested memory up a little.
 YARN’s yarn.scheduler.minimum-allocation-mb and yarn.scheduler.increment-allocation-mb properties control the minimum and increment request values respectively.